 Those who play several sports on the betting exchange will find it harder to develop this expertise, which could result in it becoming more of a challenge to bank cash in this manner.

-Those who want to try using a betting exchange have a good amount of choice available although not all are available in Ireland:
+Those who want to try using a betting exchange have a good amount of choice available although not all are available in Canada:

 Next up, let's take a look at each of those betting exchanges in more detail.

-The biggest betting exchange in the world, the Betfair Exchange is synonymous with this type of betting.
+The biggest betting exchange in the world, Betfair is synonymous with this type of betting.

 A huge range of sports and markets makes Betfair arguably the best place for trading.